Connected Technology Brings the EV Revolution to Sacramento

 ABOUT CONNECTED TECHNOLOGY

-Connected Technology was created to bring the safety, convenience, and energy savings of Smart Home Technology to Sacramento homeowners.
-Uniquely qualified with CSLB licenses in Heating and Air, Electrical and Low Voltage Controls, as well as a passion for the latest tech, Connected Technology provides services from complete smart home upgrades to simple electrical repairs.
+Connected Technology was created to bring the safety, convenience, and energy savings of technology to Sacramento homeowners.
+Uniquely qualified with CSLB licenses in Heating and Air, Electrical and Low Voltage Controls, as well as a passion for the latest tech, Connected Technology provides services from to simple electrical repairs.
 Connected Technology mixes care for customers with high tech abilities earning their well known reputation for “Celebrated Customer Service.”
 More information: connected-technology.com